gosub-com/Zurfur/README.md

 ## Design Goals

-* Fun and easy to use
+* Fun and easy to use (just as easy as C#, avoid C++ complexity)
-* Become the go-to language for client side programming in the browser
-* Managed code is safe, efficient, and garbage collected
+* Safe code is more efficient than C# (more value types, less GC, more escape analysis)
-* Unmanaged code is just as efficient as C++
+* Unsafe code is just as efficient as C
 * Ahead of time compile to WebAssembly with tiny run-time library
 * Stretch goal: Rewrite compiler and IDE in Zurfur on Node.js

 ![](Doc/IDE.png)

-Zurfur is similar to C#, but borrows syntax and design concepts from Golang, JavaScript, Zig, and others.
+Zurfur is similar to C#, but borrows syntax and design concepts from Golang, Rust, Zig, and many others.
 Here are some differences between Zurfur and C#:

-* Strings are UTF8 byte arrays, always initialized
+* Strings are UTF8 byte arrays, always initialized to ""
+* Struct and class:
+  * Are immutable by default (can optionally be mutable)  **TBD:** Class not immutable?
+  * Are both value types created on the stack by default
+  * May be put on the garbage collected heap, must explicitly use `box` keyword
-* Reference types are initialized without `new` keyword and are non-nullable by default
+* References are non-nullable by default, may use `?` for nullable
+* Functions pass parameters:
+  * By reference, unless it's more efficient to pass by value, such as `int` or reference `^`
+  * **TBD:** As immutable by default
 * Type declaration syntax and operator precedence is from Golang
-* Interfaces can be created from object with matching signature (structural typing from Golang)
-* Built from the ground up using `ref` returns, slices, and other modern C# constructs
+* Interfaces have properties of both C# and Rust
-* Get/set of structs acts like a class, `MyListOfStructPoints[1].X = 5` works like you think it should
+* Get/set of mutable structs acts like you think it should (e.g. `MyListOfStructPoints[1].X = 5`)
-* `==` operator does not default to reference comparison
+* `==` operator fails if it is not defined on a class

 ## Overview